robertcornet/TUD_AI_driving/documentation/build_guide.md

 # Build Guide

-This document will guide you step by step through the build process of the vehicle.
+This document will guide you through the build process of the vehicle.
 Get your tools and materials ready and build along!

 ### Required skills
 - Soldering servo wires, header pins and battery connectors